dramco-iwast/guide/Sensors/power.md

 ## Battery voltage

 The power module uses a Lithium Polymer battery than can be used to power the whole system.
 Due to the chemistry of battery, the voltage is not linearly correlated with the remaining capacity, but can give a good indication of the state of charge.
+A measurement is indicated by a blue light.